vjoel/fsdb/README.markdown

   to format identification: format is determined by the path within the database  used to access the object.
-Using a different name for a link can be useful if you need to access the file using two different formats (e.g., plain text via 'foo.txt' and tabular data via 'foo.table' or whatever).
+Using a different name for a link can be useful if you need to access the file using two different formats (e.g., plain text via 'foo.txt' and tabular CSV or TSV data via 'foo.table' or whatever).

 * Accessing objects in a database is unaffected by the current dir of your process.
 The database knows it's own absolute path, and path arguments to